Definition of Financial Ratio

-Profit arises when revenues and incomes are greater than the costs and expenses, therefore these ratios suggest how well the company is managing its expenses and how much profit is it generating from the given level of revenue.
+Profit arises when revenues and incomes are greater than the costs and expenses; therefore, these ratios suggest how well the company manages its expenses and how much profit it generates from the given level of revenue.
 There are various ratios that fall under this umbrella:

 - Gross Profit Margin = Gross Profit / Net Sales

 - Operating Margin = Operating Income / Net Sales